-Attorney General Paxton argues to this Court that the potential liability Plaintiffs fear is "nonexistent," while at the same time he argues that when "procurement takes the form of a bus ticket for the pregnant Texan to an abortion clinic, or the paying from Texas of the cost of a pregnant Texan's hotel room adjacent to that clinic, it does not matter if the travel and hotel are in Albuquerque or Austin" for the State to have an interested in protecting the unborn.
+abortion clinic, or the paying from Texas of the cost of a pregnant Texan's hotel room adjacent to that clinic, it does not matter if the travel and hotel are in Albuquerque or Austin" for the State to have an interesting in protecting the unborn.

-The point is that, on the record at hand, a trier of fact, which we are not, could find there is sufficient evidence of an unsettling and chilling want of clarity in statements by officials with enforcement authority made against a chorus of state officials without enforcement power to allow this case to proceed.
+The point is that on the record at hand a trier of fact could find there is sufficient evidence of an unsettling and chilling want of clarity in statements by officials with enforcement authority made against a chorus of state officials without enforcement power to allow this case to proceed.
 Those issues and the jurisdictional issue of Plaintiffs' standing, including any discovery they may entail, remain for the district court.